ssjw/nextcloud/README.md

     gdisk /dev/sda
     # Create a partition for root of 16G, a partition for swap of 512M,
     # and a partition for Nextcloud as the rest of the disk.

-    # Setup swap as directed in
+Setup swap as directed in ssjw/new-host-setup/backup-pi-configuration.md
-    # ssjw/new-host-setup/backup-pi-configuration.md

-    # Setup encryption as per the same backup-pi-configuration.md.
+Setup encryption as per the same backup-pi-configuration.md.

+Setup a user using the `new-host-setup/bin/adduser-with-defaults` and user unlocker using the `new-host-setup/bin/adduser-unlocker` shell script.

+## Create filesystem and mount points.

     mkfs.btrfs --label nextcloud --data single --metadata dup /dev/mapper/enc1